EU Cookie directive

 Alternatively, we could use an online form that all users must complete before using the website.

 We consider both of these solutions as obtrusive.
-We want our users find information and services quickly.
+We want our users to find information and services quickly.

 There are links on our terms and conditions and disclaimer pages which are in the footer of every web page pointing to this information.